 The project leverages expertise from across Europe with 10 consortium partners representing the UK, Ireland, Italy, France, Spain, Greece, Belgium and Cyprus.

 The EnergyWater project targets manufacturing companies and energy efficiency specialists in the EU.

 The objectives of the project are to:

-The EnergyWater project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 696112.
+The EnergyWater project is funded by the European Commission (EASME) and has received funding from the European Union’s Horizon 2020 research & innovation programme under grant agreement No 696112.